chanzo/script-launcher/src/README.md

 Basically you can now use `npm start` instead of `npm run`.

 ## Implementation examples
-To test an example, copy the json content from the example to the file named `launcher-config.json` and run the script.
+To test an example, copy the json content from the example to the file named **launcher-config.json** and run the script.

 ### Sequential scripts
 This example uses square brackets to start multiple script one by one.
+This function makes long script lines more readable.

-Run `npm start build-stuff` to test this example.
+Run `npm start build-stuff` to use this example.
 ``` JSON
 {
   "scripts": {